John Fairfax (rower): Early life

-Fairfax was born on 21 May 1937 in Rome, Kingdom of Italy to an English father and Bulgarian mother.
+Fairfax was born on 21 May 1937 in Rome, Italy to an English father and Bulgarian mother.
 As a child he was expelled from the Italian Boy Scouts for opening fire, with a revolver, on a hut containing other Scouts.
 Soon after, he and his mother moved to Argentina where, aged thirteen, he left home to live in the jungle "like Tarzan", surviving by hunting and bartering skins with local peasants.
 Also as a teenager, he read of Frank Samuelsen and George Harbo's famous row across the Atlantic Ocean (then the only ocean to have been rowed) and knew that someday he would row across the Atlantic.

-At the age of 20 Fairfax attempted "suicide-by-jaguar".
-He kept a revolver with him just in case he changed his mind which he did in the end and shot the jaguar and sold the skin.
-He was later apprenticed to a pirate and also briefly managed a mink farm.
+At the age of 20 Fairfax considered suicide by confronting a jaguar.
+Changing his mind, he shot the animal and sold its skin.
+Subsequent activities included stints as an apprentice pirate and the running of a mink farm.

 Travels in the Americas

-In 1959, he flew to New York City and drove across America to San Francisco.
+In 1959, Fairfax flew to New York City and drove across America to San Francisco.
 When he ran out of money, Fairfax decided to return to his mother in Argentina by bike.
 He got as far as Guatemala and then hitchhiked on to Panama.

 After a brief spell as a sailor on a Colombian boat he returned to Panama where he fell in with pirates and ended up spending three years smuggling guns, whiskey and cigarettes.
 After a dramatic escape from the pirates and the authorities, he returned to Argentina on horseback.

 Back in Argentina he first read of Chay Blyth and John Ridgway's successful row across the Atlantic and realised that if he wanted to be the first person to row solo across the Atlantic he would have to do it soon.